 - No more than 5 pages including tables and figures describing: Abstract (200-300 words), project summary including specific goals for the funded period, schedule, milestones and anticipated outcomes, NASA alignment, plans to communicate project activities and results and plans to pursue follow-on funding.
-Proposals must describe a schedule for regular contact with a NASA collaborator or a collaborator from a NASA-affiliated organization and plan for a technical interchange visit with the NASA collaborator at a NASA site or an academic conference. - Additional pages included after 5-page project description - Bibliography/References as needed - o Principal Investigator's 2 page CV; 1 page CV for Co-Is - List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results and impact of prior NASA KY funding (not to exceed 1 page) - Letter of support (or email) from a NASA collaborator (or related organization) indicating mutual interest in the proposed research project, relevance to NASA priorities and willingness to participate in the proposed research via technical assistance, progress review, etc.
+Proposals must describe a schedule for regular contact with a NASA collaborator or related organization and plan for technical interchange with the NASA collaborator at a NASA site or an academic conference. - Additional pages included after 5-page project description - o Bibliography/References as needed - Principal Investigator's 2 page CV; 1 page CV for Co-Is - List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results and impact of prior NASA KY funding (not to exceed 2 pages) - Letter of support (or email) from a NASA collaborator (or related organization) indicating mutual interest in the proposed research project, relevance to NASA priorities and willingness to be involved with the proposed research via technical assistance, progress review, etc.

 Budget Guidelines: Proposers may request up to \$35,000 for one year.
-Allowable costs include faculty salary, fringe benefits, materials and supplies, publication costs, domestic travel and student support.
+Allowable costs include faculty salary, fringe benefits, materials and supplies, publication costs, domestic travel and student research assistant support.
+Support for NASA personnel is not allowed.
 Indirect costs are allowed.
 No cost-share is required.
 Budget justification should demonstrate effective use of funds that align with content and text of the proposed project.
-All proposed costs should be fully described in the budget justification.
+All proposed costs should be fully described in the budget justification and comply with institutional policies.